 If you're a foot passenger, there's a 5-minute pick-up/drop-off zone at the wharf and one disabled carpark.
 Limited long-term parking is available at the public car park 200 metres up the road from the wharf.
 Please check for time restrictions when parking, as times do vary.

 There's a ticketing office if you need to change your sailing time or buy tickets.
 While waiting for your ferry there's a comfortable indoor waiting area equipped with a wheelchair-accessible toilet, first aid kit and a defibrillator.
 The office is a smoke-free environment.
 Most mornings (6am to11am) you'll find a coffee barista serving up his own special blend of coffee.
 Baggage trolleys and a wheelchair are available for passenger use; just ask one of our team members.

 All passengers and vehicles travelling to/from Waiheke Island should check-in 30 minutes prior to departure.
-To get everyone loaded and ensure the ferry departs on time, we can’t guarantee passage if you’re running late, and your spot may then be allocated to one of the standby vehicles.
+To get everyone loaded and ensure the ferry departs on time, we can’t guarantee passage if you’re running late.

 If you're on your return journey or have made an off-island ferry booking you can remain in your vehicle and one of our traffic marshals will come to your car and check you in.
 As we often have full sailings we ask that you park as closely as possible behind the car in front of you, to allow us to get all travellers into the loading lanes.